 In addition to a physical examination, the tests listed below may be used to diagnose amyloidosis.
 After these diagnostic tests are done, your doctor will review all of the results with you.

-Laboratory tests .
-Doctors may take samples of the patient’s blood and urine so that tests can be done to learn more about the patient’s disease and general health.
+- Laboratory tests .
+Doctors may take samples of the patient’s blood and urine to run tests to learn more about the patient’s disease and general health.

-Biopsy .
+- Biopsy .
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+Other tests can suggest that amyloid proteins are present, but only a biopsy can make a definite diagnosis.
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 A sample may be taken from abdominal fat or bone marrow (see below).
-A sample may also be taken from the liver, nerves, heart, kidneys, or rectum; however, these are more invasive procedures, and a patient will need to stay in the hospital for these tests.
-Other tests can suggest that amyloid proteins are present, but only a biopsy can make a definite diagnosis.
+A sample may also be taken from the liver, nerves, heart, kidneys, or rectum.
+However, these are more invasive procedures, and a patient may need to stay in the hospital for these tests.

-Ultrasound .
+- Ultrasound .
 An ultrasound uses sound waves to create a picture of the internal organs.
-Areas affected by amyloid protein make different echoes of the sound waves than healthy tissue does, so when the waves are bounced back to a computer and changed into images, the doctor can find these areas inside the body.
+Areas affected by amyloid protein make different echoes of the sound waves than healthy tissue does.
+Therefore, when the waves bounce back to the computer and are changed into images, the doctor can find these areas inside the body.
 An ultrasound of the abdominal area may be necessary to look for enlarged organs.